-Do I need to ensure I use a Lender with a soft footprint on decision in principle
+Do I need to ensure I use a Lender with a soft footprint?

-Can I apply for a mortgage offer in principle myself online?
+Can I apply for an agreement in principle myself online?

-With our mortgage offer in principle service we gather the information we need to get your decision in principle, but before you put your details to any lender we fully assess your situation and let you know the best lender for your circumstances and an idea of the terms you can expect.
+With our mortgage agreement in principle service we gather the information we need to get your decision in principle.
+Before putting your details forward to any lender, we fully assess your situation and let you know the best mortgage provider for your circumstances and an idea of the terms you can expect.

 Only then will we ask you to give us your specific permission to run a credit search with the lender.